azimuddin2/ecommerce-mern-stack-server/README.md

 28. filtering files by size and types
 29. add express validator middleware
 30. should we store image as string or buffer
+31. PUT /api/users/:id -> update a single user by id